rcarrata/acm-lab-deploy/README.md

 There are two ways of install this lab, or step by step or in an automatic deployment using a all-in-one script.

+NOTE: Fully working in AWS.
+In the future, other cloud providers will be added.

 ### Modes

 * Basic: Install only RHACM with RBAC and Sealed Secrets.
 No Addons installed.